Our Programs

 Communications Technology: Digital Imagery and Web Design, Grade 12, Open (TGJ4O)

 This course enables students to develop knowledge and skills in the areas of photography, digital imaging, animation, 3D modelling, and web design.
 Students will work both independently and as part of a production team to design and produce media products in a project-driven environment.
 Practical projects may include photo galleries, digital images, animations, 3D models, and websites.
-Students will also expand their awareness of environmental and societal issues related to communications technology, and will explore postsecondary education, training, and career opportunities.
+Students will also expand their awareness of environmental and societal issues related to communications technology and will explore postsecondary education, training, and career opportunities.

 Prerequisite: None